Certificate IV in Agriculture

 Subjects you can Study

-Core: Maintain OHS processes.
-Electives: Manage pastures for livestock production; Supervise agricultural crop establishment; Manage milking shed routines; Arrange livestock purchases; Manage horses for stock work; Analyse and interpret production data; Participate in an e-business supply chain; Recruit, select and induct staff; Handle, store and grade deer velvet; Supervise raising young horses; plus more.
+Core: Maintain WHS processes.
+Electives: Manage pastures for livestock production; Supervise agricultural crop establishment; Manage milking shed routines; Arrange livestock purchases; Oversee alpaca farm activities; Analyse and interpret production data; Participate in an e-business supply chain; Conduct equipment experting for machine shearing; Handle, store and grade deer velvet; Carry out cleaning-time tests of milking machines; plus more.

 About Rural Industries Skill Training Centre IncorporatedEstablished in 1992, Rural Industries Skill Training Centre Inc is a Registered Training Organisation located in Hamilton, Victoria.
 RIST initially delivered specialist training for Victorian wool producers, but now delivers training covering a wide range of topics relevant to the rural community throughout Australia.
 Training is available in areas including agricultural production, cattle and sheep management, pasture management, animal nutrition, cropping, marketing, risk management, OHS, wool classing, shearing, animal health and natural resource management.
 RIST contracts industry experts to present training at a location to suit the course participant.
 The traineeship program includes the Certificate II through to Certificate IV in Agriculture, and the Diploma of Agriculture program is conducted from the Hamilton centre.
 RTO code: 4198